Roger Delgado: Death

-Delgado died on location on 18 June 1973 in Nevşehir, Turkey, whilst shooting La Cloche tibétaine (Tibetan Bell), a Franco/German television mini-series about the Yellow Expedition.
+Delgado died on location on 18 June 1973 in Nevşehir, Turkey, whilst shooting La Cloche tibétaine (Tibetan Bell), a French / West German television mini-series about the Yellow Expedition.
 During this expedition, Citroën tracked vehicles traversed Asia in 1931–32 from Peking and Beirut.
 Delgado appeared in one episode of this production.
 He was killed, along with two Turkish film technicians, when the car in which he was travelling went off the road into a ravine.
 He was 55 years old.

 For years, there was mystery surrounding the fate of Delgado's remains.
 It was revealed in 2017 that his body had been returned to the United Kingdom and cremated at Mortlake before the ashes were scattered on 27 June 1973, in area RB3 (Plot 43) of the Garden of Remembrance at Mortlake Cemetery in Southwest London.

 The serial he was filming in Turkey continued production and was completed after his death.
-The series was broadcast on French and German television in 1974–1975; Delgado can be seen in episode 4 as the minor character Paco.
+The series was broadcast on French and West German television in 1974–1975; Delgado can be seen in episode 4 as the minor character Paco.

 Jon Pertwee often remarked that Delgado's death was one of the reasons he decided to leave Doctor Who the following year.